How to turn separate property into community property in Texas

 Community property consists of the property, other than separate property, acquired on either spouse during marriage.
 Separate property refers to any property the spouses acquired separately before the marriage or by gift or inheritance.

-A premarital agreement is one made between prospective spouses in contemplation of marriage to be effective on marriage.
-Key points regarding premarital agreements are:
+A premarital agreement (a prenup) is one made between prospective spouses in contemplating marriage to be effective on marriage.
+Key points regarding premarital contracts are:

-• Among other things, a premarital agreement may address the rights and obligations of the parties in property they own, property they will acquire in the future, and the disposition of property on death or divorce.
+- Among other things, a premarital agreement may address the rights and obligations of the parties in the property they own, the property they will acquire in the future, and the disposition of property on death or divorce.